The Seasons in Cabarete

 SOME QUICK QUESTIONS

-I’M A BEGINNER SURFER, WHEN IS BEST FOR ME TO COME?
+• I'M A BEGINNER SURFER, WHEN IS BEST FOR ME TO GO TO THE DR?

-If you are a complete beginner surfer, you have the best choice; here in the Dominican Republic, where we teach our surf lessons, there are very few days of the year where you wouldn’t be able to surf as a beginner.
-This means that the whole year is open for you to take lessons as our surfing lessons are undertaken on the ‘inside’ of the reef (so you are protected from larger waves whenever there is a swell running).
+If you are a complete beginner surfer, you have the best range to choose from, since there are very few days of the year where you wouldn't be able to find perfect beginner waves.
+This means that the whole year is open for you to take lessons as our surfing lessons are undertaken on the 'inside' of the reef (so you are protected from larger waves whenever there is a swell running).

-As an intermediate surfer (Able to catch green waves, turn, trip and carving turns) you are generally looking for waist, shoulder to head-high waves.
+As an intermediate surfer (intermediate means you are already able to catch green waves by yourself, turn, ride down the line and make carving turns) you are generally looking for shoulder to head-high waves.
 These types of waves are most common in the Dominican Republic from May to November.

-I’M AN EXPERT SURFER; WHEN SHOULD I COME?
+• I'M AN EXPERT SURFER; WHEN SHOULD I COME TO THE DR?

 The best waves for you arrive regularly between December and April where we will often have waves of 2 meters +